Frederick Benteen: Little Bighorn

-— Evan S. Connell in Son of the Morning Star

 Meanwhile, the battalion made up of Troops A, G and M, and led by Major Marcus Reno had attacked the southwest corner of the large village, farther down the Little Bighorn River, and had been routed with heavy casualties.
 The tattered remains of the battalion struggled to cross the river and climb the bluffs, pursued by many warriors.
 Benteen met up with the remnants of the battalion on Reno Hill, and Reno called out "For God's sake Benteen!
 Halt your command and help me!
 I've lost half my men!"

 Shortly afterward, they were surprised that the pursuing warriors began to turn away from them and head north.
 Three miles back, Captain Thomas McDougall, marching with the pack train, heard gunfire, "a dull sound that resounded through the hills".
-The troops with Benteen and Reno -- even Lieutenant Edward Settle Godfrey, who was deaf in one ear -- also heard it.
+The troops with Benteen and Reno—even Lieutenant Edward Settle Godfrey, who was deaf in one ear—also heard it.
 Both Reno and Benteen claimed they never heard it.
 Further, they did not at once advance to find out, which would later give rise to charges that they had abandoned Custer.

 After a delay of at least half an hour waiting for orders, Captain Weir rode north about a mile toward the sound of gunfire to the present-day Weir Point, followed by his company.
 There they could see a cloud of dust and smoke some three miles farther north.
 They assumed it was Custer.
 As they watched, however, they saw warriors emerging from the smoke, heading toward them, "thick as grasshoppers in a harvest field."

 Just then, Benteen arrived.
 Looking at the situation, he realized this was "a hell of a place to fight Indians."
 He decided they must retreat to their original position, now called the "Reno-Benteen defense site".
 Here Benteen quickly established a horseshoe-shaped defensive perimeter on the bluffs near where he and Reno had met earlier.
 They were attacked immediately and throughout the rest of the day.